 - Must not have a conduct or honor sanction that is equal to or more stringent than probation during the application, appointment, and employment period.

-- Must not hold other employment on or off campus during the appointment period without written permission from the Assistant Director for Programming; such employment should not exceed ten (10) hours per week nor should it interfere with duties noted in the Program Advocate position description.
+- Must not hold other employment on or off campus during the appointment period without written permission from the Assistant Director for Community Development; such employment should not exceed ten (10) hours per week nor should it interfere with duties noted in the Community Advocate position description.

 - Student staff members hired for the subsequent year must attend job orientation meetings conducted in the spring semester.

-- Room rent as specified in the Program Advocate Employee Agreement
+- $10 per hour as specified by the maximum hours per week in the Community Advocate Employee Agreement